pkmn/engine/src/tools/README.md

   Results can be found in [`protocol.json`](../data/protocol.json) / [`layout.json`](../data/layout.json).

+- [`release.ts`](release.ts): Builds versions of `libpkmn` and `libpkmn-showdown` for each supported platform, packages them into archives, and publishes the resulting artifacts.
+Can be either run to produce a nightly release (which simply uploads to GitHub) or the create an official `--prod` release which additionally signs the builds (which can only be done locally)/publishes to NPM/add a git tag.
+Supports a `--dryRun` option for just printing out the steps it would take.

+      $ npm run release

 - [`serde.zig`](serde.zig)/[`serde.ts`](serde.ts): Serializes/deserializes a randomly generated
   `Battle` for the provided generation to stdout, optionally for a specific seed. `serde.ts` wraps `serde.zig` and pretty prints the buffer so that it can be easily copied and pasted into JS